bruno07x/challenge01-bootcamp/README.md

 ```
 > http://localhost:3000/projects/1/tasks

 Create a tasks for the project.
-Need to pass a json format content `title`.
+It is necessary to pass a json format content `title`.

 ```
 {